iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 However, a part of me still holds skepticism about this new technology.
 How much can AI improve until it wouldn't need a human in the loop anymore?
-Is it ethical for me to use AI, if I despise unsustainable practices?
+Is it ethical for me to use AI, if I despise cars or modern unsustainable devices?
 Is using AI proof that I'm incapable of doing things on my own?
+Am I supporting unethical practices by using the technology that arose from those same methods?
 Is AI helping me to think and work, or am I slowly becoming reliant on it?

 But another part of me believes that the answer isn't simply one or the